How Deep Sleep May Help The Brain Clear Alzheimer's Toxins

 They found something a bit disturbing.

-"It's a vicious cycle where amyloid decreases sleep and decreased sleep results in more amyloid," Jagust says.
+"It's a vicious cycle where amyloid decreases sleep, and decreased sleep results in more amyloid," Jagust says.

-The new study results suggest the increase in amyloid could be the result of less waste removal in the brain, he says.
+The new study results suggest that the increase in amyloid could be the result of less waste removal in the brain, he says.

 But Alzheimer's, like heart disease, is likely to have more than one cause, Jagust says.